vaughnanton/fcc-tribute-page/README.md

-HTML/CSS tribute page completed for CodeCamp's introductory projects.
+HTML and CSS tribute page completed for CodeCamp's introductory projects.

 This project can be viewed at the following links: http://codepen.io/vaughnanton/pen/vxdbWr |||